PTsolvers/Chmy.jl/docs/src/getting_started.md

 KernelAbstractions.synchronize(backend)
 ```

-If you follow up the tutorial with the correct implementation, we should see something like this, where we plotted the final result at `it = 100` for the temperature field `C`.
+If you follow up the tutorial with the correct implementation, you should see something like this, here the final result at `it = 100` for the temperature field `C` is plotted.

 ```@raw html
 <div style="text-align: center;">